Skip to main content

 Click photo to see photo clearly

-Once I clicked the blue "OK" button, I was able to see what the webpage populated in the next photo.
+Once I clicked the blue "OK" button, I was able to see what the webpage populated in the photo below.

 Click photo to see photo clearly

-The photo on the right shows you what the webpage populated AFTER my JavaScript command was finished running.
+This photo above shows you what the webpage populated AFTER my JavaScript command had finished running.

 I am REALLY excited and a little nervous about trying to learn JavaScript.
 I have had a love hate relationship with that language lol, but I am willing to give it another try.

 I did open up an EC2 instance on AWS last week, so I am going to see if I can remember how to SCP my files into my EC2 instance.
-If I have trouble, I will have to refresh my memory by reading my posts from years past! 😝
+If I have trouble, I will have to refresh my memory by reading my posts from years past! 😝.
+In the meantime, I will keep pushing myself to learn JavaScript fully.

 I'll keep you posted on how that goes...